Are you looking for a new pasta dish? This Amatriciana Sauce and Linguine will knock your socks off with it’s flavor.

 Pasta is not a typical meal in our home, but we love this recipe!
 It’s similar to spaghetti…sorta.
 You know, without the meat and spaghetti sauce. 😉

-If you love pasta, a spicy tomato sauce, AND bacon you will quickly fall in love with Amatriciana.
+If you love pasta, a spicy tomato sauce, AND bacon you will quickly fall in love with this Amatriciana Sauce and Linguine.

-I have been making this dish for years, yet cannot remember where I first learned about it.
+I have been making this easy meal for years, yet cannot remember where I first learned about it.
 I watched Rachael Ray almost every day back then so more than likely she made it on her show.
 Plus, like many of her recipes it is quick and simple to prepare.

 This recipe is light, yet hearty.
 I know.
 How can that be?